 There are so many useful skills included in the study of story elements that students do need repeated practice to make use of what they are learning, but introducing the elements of a story gradually can help students to organize the ideas and to remember them better.

-Here is a simple chart of story elements in a step by step sequence.
-You can download a copy here: Story Elements Anchor Chart.
+The story elements chart above shows the step by step sequence.
+You can download a copy here: Story Elements Anchor Chart

 If you are looking for some useful classroom resources, here are links to my Story Elements Package and a set of story elements task cards.